ABHISHEKJULA07/RealEstate-PricePrediction-ML/README.md

 ## Description

 A web application that takes in details about the property you're looking for, and provides an estimation of the price according to the data provided to train the model.
-The data provided with this project contains 9000 listings of properties from the cities Hyderabad and Mumbai.
+The data provided with this project contains 9000 listings of properties from the cities Hyderabad and Banglore.

 ## Requirements